 A review of the full insurance documents is required to ensure requirements are being met.
 This should be done by someone who has knowledge and experience in reviewing endorsements.

-COIs expire at the end of the policy period and they must be reissued for another period.
+COIs expire at the end of the policy period and must be reissued for another period.
 A period is typically one year but may vary by coverage or provider.

 Obtaining this documentation is part of the active management of the COI process, as noted earlier.
 It is also important to ensure coverage is in place to cover the entire time a contractor is working on a job.
 Helpful reminders and working with the contractor and Agent/Broker directly yield much success as the Agent/Broker has a vested interest in ensuring the proper policy is in place and the contractor is likely too busy with their operations to handle the nuances of the coverage they need.